 What's the job really like?

-To become an electrical engineering technician you need to complete a New Zealand Diploma in Engineering (NZDE) (Electrical).
-This qualification takes two years of full-time study to complete.
+To become an electrical engineering technician you need to complete a New Zealand Diploma in Engineering – Electrical (Level 6).

 Electrical engineering technicians need to be:

 - accurate and methodical

 - applying health and safety guidelines.

 Electrical engineering technicians need to have normal colour vision, as electrical components are often colour-coded.

 They also need to be reasonably fit as they may have to walk long distances to work sites, and carry equipment.